Skip to main content

 Keyless entry commercial door locks, readers and management systems can be tailored to meet a wide range of needs, making them suitable for many businesses.
 Businesses that can benefit from tailored keyless access solutions include:

-• Corporate offices: Office keyless entry systems allow employees to manage their access, making them well-suited for hybrid schedules, flexible workflows and 24/7 coworking spaces.
+• Corporate offices: The system allows employees to manage their access, making it well-suited for hybrid schedules, flexible workflows and 24/7 coworking spaces.
 They can also be controlled remotely, giving off-site staff and security teams real-time access.

-• Retail stores: Keyless entry systems for small businesses like retail stores give staff and owners more control over property access.
-Doors can be locked remotely to help address threats like shoplifting and vandalism, while providing convenient access to customers and couriers, and removing the risks associated with lost or stolen keys.
+• Retail stores: The system gives staff and owners more control over property access.
+Doors can be locked remotely to help address threats such as shoplifting and vandalism, while providing convenient access for customers and couriers and removing the risks of lost or stolen keys.

-• Healthcare facilities: Commercial keyless entry systems for healthcare help reduce the spread of germs by eliminating the need to touch shared surfaces.
+• Healthcare facilities: The solution helps reduce the spread of germs by eliminating the need to touch shared surfaces.
 They also support automated lockdowns and emergency evacuations, enhancing safety for staff and patients.

 • Educational institutions: Students can receive personalized credentials stored on their own devices, with access limited to the areas they need for their studies.
 Keyless entry systems can also integrate with scheduling tools, allowing students to reserve time in libraries, gyms, and study rooms.

-• Warehouses and distribution centers: Keyless entry systems allow seamless movement through fast-paced environments like warehouses and distribution centers.
+• Warehouses and distribution centers: The system enables seamless movement through fast-paced environments like warehouses and distribution centers.
 Personalized credentials limit access to only the necessary areas and equipment, enhancing safety and reducing risks like theft and vandalism.

-• Manufacturing facilities: Commercial keyless entry door locks can help to ensure high-value and hazardous manufacturing materials are safely and securely stored, while providing convenient access to authorized personnel.
+• Manufacturing facilities: The solution can help ensure high-value and hazardous manufacturing materials are safely and securely stored, while providing convenient access to authorized personnel.
 Access logs can also help to support security investigations and guide maintenance planning.

-• Gyms and leisure centers: Keyless entry door locks offer convenient, hygienic 24/7 access to gyms and leisure centers.
+• Gyms and leisure centers: Keyless entry door locks provide convenient, hygienic 24/7 access.
 Linked to member accounts, they allow users to book sessions and receive automatic credential updates.

-• Hotels and short-term rentals: Keyless entry systems let 24/7 hotels and short-term rentals provide secure access without on-site staff.
+• Hotels and short-term rentals: The system lets 24/7 hotels and short-term rentals provide secure access without on-site staff.
 Digital keys can be sent directly to guests’ smartphones and set to work only for the duration of their stay.

-• Multi-tenant residential properties: Keyless entry systems allow residents of multi-tenant complexes 24/7 access to their property.
+• Multi-tenant residential properties: The system allows residents of multi-tenant complexes 24/7 access to their property.
 Credentials can be set to limit access to communal areas and individual units, while temporary passes can be issued to guests and couriers, ensuring both convenience and security.

 Investing in the best keyless door entry system for your business